jedhabush/catwiki-challenge/README.md

 5- CORS <br/>
 6- Support for template engines <br/>

-- Express-async-handler: This package catch any errors thrown by the async function and pass it to the next middleware for proper handling, it also makes sure that the promise returned by async function is awaited before the response is sent to the client. <br/>
+- **Express-async-handler**: This package catch any errors thrown by the async function and pass it to the next middleware for proper handling, it also makes sure that the promise returned by async function is awaited before the response is sent to the client. <br/>

-- Nodemon: I love nodemon, it makes my life easier for sure.
+- **Nodemon**: I love nodemon, it makes my life easier for sure.
 Nodemon is used to monitor the changes in the file system and automatically restarts the application when it detects a change.
 It can watch for changes in the source code, configuration files, and other files that are part of the application.
 This allows developers to make changes to the code and see the results immediately, without having to manually stop and restart the application. <br/>

-- Axios: Provides a simple, easy-to-use API for making HTTP requests. <br/>
+- **Axios**: Provides a simple, easy-to-use API for making HTTP requests. <br/>
   It supports features such as: <br/>

 1- Automatic transformation of request and response data <br/>